Autumn and spring semesters

 The aim of this introductory 10 credit module is to define the basic mechanisms and concepts underpinning the science of immunology and allergy.

-This is a 20 credit module which demonstrates how various research strategies are used to study immunology.
-Students will learn how to employ the skills of criticising and reporting scientific work.
-You will also be trained to carry out critical evaluation of published scientific papers and report and interpret the results.
+How various research strategies are used to study immunology is examined on this module.
+You will learn how to employ the skills of criticising and reporting scientific work, as well as being trained to carry out critical evaluation of published scientific papers and report and interpret the results.

-This is a 20 credit module held in semester two.
-This module focuses on the basic mechanisms and concepts underpinning immune activation within the context of infection with extracellular and intracellular pathogens, tumour recognition, immunoevasion and immunopathology and how this understanding could be used for developing new vaccination/ therapeutic strategies
+This module focuses on the basic mechanisms and concepts underpinning: immune activation within the context of infection with extracellular and intracellular pathogens; tumour recognition; immunoevasion and immunopathology.
+You will also gain insight in to how this understanding could be used for developing new vaccination or therapeutic strategies.

-Taught together with students from the MSc in Molecular Diagnostics, this 10-credit module provides an introduction to bioinformatics.
-This module will enable students to obtain practical experience in using bioinformatics software available for the analysis of genomic, transcriptomic and proteomic data.
+This introductory module will enable you to obtain practical experience in using bioinformatics software available for the analysis of genomic, transcriptomic and proteomic data.

 The module is taught using a combination of lectures and practical sessions.
-Students are required to produce a poster for assessment which includes information gathered from online databases about a particular gene or disease.
-Topics for poster presentations in previous years have included Complement C3, CD45, NOD2 and bare lymphocyte syndrome.
+You are required to produce a poster for assessment which includes information gathered from online databases about a particular gene or disease.

-The modules studied during the autumn semester are assessed at the beginning of the spring semester and those studied in spring are assessed at the beginning of the summer semester.
+The modules studied during the autumn semester are assessed during the January exam period.
+Those studied in spring are assessed at the end of the spring semester.